openbookbook/bookbook-web/README.md

 ## requirements
 * `npm`
+* `vite`

 ## technology
-this ancient front-end was made with create-react-app. it does not utilize typescript but is moving towards type safety with js-docs which [is a full-featured alternative to typescript](https://github.com/sveltejs/kit/discussions/4429#discussioncomment-2423814) that runs on the same engine!
+this ancient front-end was originally made with create-react-app. in october 2024 it was updated to use vite.

+it does not utilize typescript but is moving towards type safety with js-docs which [is a full-featured alternative to typescript](https://github.com/sveltejs/kit/discussions/4429#discussioncomment-2423814) that runs on the same engine!

 ## setup
 0. clone down (`git clone git@github.com:openbookbook/bookbook-web.git`) and `cd ./bookbook-web`